mattdharmon/ReactBabelExample/README.md

 This is just a quick example of using babel with react for a co-worker.

 #Directions
+- Run "npm install"
-Drop folders into src, run "npm run build", pull files from dist.
+- Drop folders into src
+- Run "npm run build"
+- Pull files from dist